ClusterHQ/flocker/docs/config/configuring-nodes-storage.rst

    loopback-configuration

 Flocker supports pluggable storage backends.
 That means that any storage system that is able to present itself as a network-based block device can serve as the underlying storage for a Docker data volume managed by Flocker.
-If you don't see the storage backend you are looking for, consider :ref:`contributing it <build-flocker-driver>`.
+If the storage backend you are looking for is not currently supported by Flocker, you can consider :ref:`contributing it <build-flocker-driver>`.